aneldev/dynadux/doc/API-Reducers.md

 In the reducer's (action's) implementation, you can call this method to say to Dynadux to do not call the `onChange` callback.

-Dynadux, by default, is always calling the `onChange` callback on each `dispatch`.
+Dynadux by default calls the `onChange` when the reducer, or a middleware returns a _partial_ state.
+If nobody returns anything, then Dynadux considers that nothing is changed so it doesn't call the `onChange`.

-But in some cases, it is unnecessary to call the `onChange` when nothing is changed.
+But in some cases, for performance most of it, we need to block the changes explicitly.

-Once the action (the implementation of the reducer), knows that nothing has been changed for the UI logic, it can block the `onChange` call calling the `blockChange()` method.
+In this case, we call the `blockChange()` function that says to Dynadux to do not call the `onChange` for this dispatch.

 **Note: `blockChange()` is also blocking the changes made by middlewares!**
 On each `dispatch`, Dynadux is calling the loaded middlewares, before, and after reducer's function.
 When the `blockChange()` is called, the potential changes of the state by middlewares will be not triggered.
 But of course, will be not lost, on the next `onChange` call these changes will be there.

-### Example of `blockChange()`
+`blockChange` is not blocking the state's changes but only the call of the `onChange` function.

+For example:

 ```
 const store = createStore<ITodoAppState>({